arduino/docs-content/content/hardware/09.kits/maker/plug-and-make-kit/datasheet/datasheet.md

 ![](assets/verNumber.png)

 #### Modules with Microcontroller
 All modules that have a added microcontroller for interfacing, such as the knob, buzzer, buttons, and pixels, have footprints allowing for the optional mounting of I2C pullups.
 However, these pullups are not mounted by default.
-This table allowsto easily check this information, “x” in the table means that the pullup of that pin is not mounted.
+This table allows to easily check this information, “x” in the table means that the pullup of that pin is not mounted.

 | Board            | SKU      | PA6 | PA7 | PA8 | PC14 | PC15 | PF2 |
 |------------------|----------|-----|-----|-----|------|------|-----|